Menu

 The Dental Industry Association of Canada is a non-profit organization founded in 1978 to serve as a unified voice for the Canadian dental industry, and as a professional leader in our community.

-We support our members with networking events, collaborative projects, governmental advocacy, updates on regulatory affairs, education, market data,
+We support our members with networking events, collaborative projects, governmental advocacy, updates on regulatory affairs, education, market data, and other key resources.

 See the DIAC Member Directory and learn more about the benefits of joining us by visiting our Membership page.